Ezequiel Schelotto

-Ezequiel Matías Schelotto ([eseˈkjel maˈti.as eskeˈloto], [skeˈlɔtto]; born 23 May 1989) is an Argentine-Italian footballer who plays for Aldosivi in the Primera Nacional, second division from Argentina.
+Ezequiel Matías Schelotto ([eseˈkjel maˈti.as eskeˈloto], [skeˈlɔtto]; born 23 May 1989) is an Argentine-Italian footballer who plays for FC Paradiso in the Swiss Promotion League.
 A versatile player on the right flank, he started his career as a winger and was later converted into a full-back.

 Born in Argentina of Italian descent, Schelotto moved to Italy in 2008 to play for Cesena.
 He chose to represent Italy at international level, earning a full cap for the national side in 2012 while an Atalanta player.
-In 2013, he joined Internazionale and spent the next two years on loan at several Serie A sides, before making a move to Sporting CP in Portugal, and then to Brighton & Hove Albion in England.
-Following a brief loan spell at Chievo in 2019, he was released from his contract with Brighton, after which he agreed to a return to Argentina with Racing in early 2021.
+In 2013, he joined Inter Milan and spent the next two years on loan at several Serie A sides before making a move to Sporting CP in Portugal and then to Brighton & Hove Albion in England.
+Following a brief loan spell at Chievo in 2019, he was released from his contract with Brighton, after which he agreed to return to Argentina with Racing in early 2021.
 Despite his contract only running out in December 2023, Racing Club allowed Schelotto to leave on a free transfer to Aldosivi in the summer of 2022.

 He is nicknamed El Galgo ("The Greyhound" in Spanish) due to his running skills and, less frequently, El Mosquetero ("The Musketeer").

 Club career

 Club Banfield

-Schelotto began his football adventure in his native country, Argentina, specifically in the minor divisions of Club Banfield.
+Schelotto began his football adventure in his native country, Argentina, in the minor divisions of Club Banfield.
 But he did not debut in the first team as he emigrated to European football.